Astovall9900/Hubbot/README.md

 # Hubbot
-Share ideas and build community through text.
+Share ideas and build community through stories.

 Built using React and Django